 The artificial grass base is the layer between the subsoil and the artificial grass.
 One of the most important elements of constructing a synthetic grass facility is sub-base preparation.
-For a football field, A properly constructed sub-base can extend the lifespan of football grass and ensure the performance of the artificial grass football field.
-It is a large and very important aspect of your football artificial grass installation and it must be installed correctly.
+For a football field, A properly constructed sub-base can extend the lifespan of football grass and ensure the performance of the football field surface.
+It is a large and very important aspect of your football field construction and football artificial grass installation.
+It must be constructed correctly.

-Depending on the size of the facility and type of sport, it is important to consult with professionals in the civil- and geoengineering fields for their professional advice and support.
-Although expensive, geotechnical tests are recommended for all proposed large sport field facilities i.e. standard soccer fields…
+Depending on the size of the facility, it is important to consult with professionals in the civil- and geoengineering fields for their professional advice and support.
+Although expensive, geotechnical tests are recommended for all proposed large football field facilities.

 The sub-base should consist of a combination of materials, resulting in an overall stable construction that will, therefore, withstand the local climatological conditions, such as periods of heavy rains, frost, etc. The upper surface of the sub-base should not contain any sharp objects that could damage the shock pad or the backing of the artificial grass carpet.